 The Lower Zambezi National Park, by virtue of the Zambezi River and its parallel escarpment, is definitely one of Africa’s most scenic wildernesses, home to an impressive quantity and variety of wildlife that can be viewed not only on the more usual land based safari activities but also on a variety of water based activities and in the camps themselves.

 Our Fly Camping Locations

 Tusk and Mane Safaris operates out of three prime locations in the heart of the Park.
 Tafara Springs is located in the Rufunsa Valley at the foot of the escarpment.
-Kutali Island and Buffalo Island are tucked away on remote Islands in the prime game viewing area near Jeki airfield.
+Kutali Island and Chula Island are tucked away on remote Islands in the prime game viewing area near Jeki airfield.

 Our flexible safaris allow our clients to experience the best of both worlds in this beautiful Zambezi Valley.
 Relax on the river or follow ancient Elephant trails into the hills.

 Luke Evans & Kyle Branch founded Tusk & Mane Safaris.
 Passionate about Zambia and the bush, Tusk & Mane offers a close to nature experience, with excellent guiding and attention to detail.

 Born in the farming town of Tzaneen, neighboring the Kruger National Park in South Africa, Kyle spent his childhood exploring the Kruger and its surrounding wilderness areas.
 With a passion for wildlife and tourism Kyle joined &Beyond, one of Africa’s most elite Safari companies.
 He qualified with excellent grades and guided for five years in their luxury lodges across South Africa.